huaweicloud/generator-cloudide-plugin/README.md

 /**
  * Plugin activation entry point, this function is called when plugin is loaded.
  */
-export function start(context: cloudide.ExtensionContext) {
+export function start(context: codearts.ExtensionContext) {

     const opts: WebviewOptions = {
         viewType: 'view_type_of_your_plugin_view',